 No matter how strong the urge, never pick at your pimples.
 People often wonder how to get rid of pimples and begin taking matters into their own hand before doing the necessary research.
 It may seem to alleviate redness and swelling for the first few minutes, but give it an hour or two and your pimples will expand—and new ones will most likely develop.

 Beyond just picking at your pimples, avoid touching your face as much as possible.
 The oil and bacteria on our hands can spread across the skin, and make acne breakouts more frequent.

 Stress-related acne forms as a part of a vicious cycle.
 When you feel stressed, the body responds by increasing the amount of hormones produced.
 These hormones stimulate the production of oil, which can combine with bacteria and debris in the pores, and result in worsened acne blemishes.
 Even those with dry skin experience this surge in oil production.
 We then stress about these pimples, blackheads, and cysts (guide to blackheads and cystic acne treatment here), and begin the process all over again.
 There is hope in sight, however, and it starts by pinpointing the causes of your stress.

 The modern world provides a variety of stresses that may contribute to acne breakouts.
 Read through this list of common stressors and mentally check off the ones you’ve experienced:

 Any one of these could cause your body to go into stress-mode.

 Taking Steps to Reduce Your Stress

 Managing stress is priority number one when it comes to overall health, and is essential for achieving clear skin.
-Learning how to manage stress can make you happier and more self-confident on a daily basis.

 One of the most important stress relief tools available is exercise.
 Regular exercise can provide mental and physical benefits.
 Note of caution: Always be sure to wipe down shared gym equipment and wash your face after a tough workout to combat exercise-related breakouts.